 CRM

 Intacct does not have a CRM offering.
 Instead, it relies on an integration with Salesforce.com.
 NetSuite has its own full CRM suite that includes sales force automation, customer service management, and marketing automation.
-And, because the CRM module is built on the NetSuite platform, it has real-time access to important data, like billing and inventory.
+And, because the CRM module is built on the NetSuite platform, it has real-time access to important data, such as billing and inventory.
 That gives sales, customer service, and marketing teams the information they need to do their jobs better.

 Some businesses may not have a need for CRM today.
 But that could change, especially as they add more products or a services component.
 By choosing Sage Intacct, sales and marketing will not realize the benefits of a CRM that’s embedded in their ERP system.